Quantum approximate optimization of finite-state bosonic systems: Mixing Hamiltonian

 and only needs single-qubit rotations $\hat{R}_{X_j}$.
 We will see below this feature holds irrespective of the value $D$.
 This is appealing from the viewpoint of experimental realization, because for high $D$ the binary and unary encoding schemes demand exponentially more CNOT gates, see \frf{fig:CNOT:Hm}.
 This is one of the main results of this work.

 \emph{Unary.---} As expected with this encoding method, the Hilbert space is larger compared to the other two approaches.
 In this case the basis states are mapped via:

 and the mixing Hamiltonians are

 In contrast to the other encoding strategies, there is no term with only a single Pauli operator.
 In fact, the mapping structure necessitates three times as many CX gates for Trotterization of ${\rm Exp}[{-i\nu \hat{H}_{M,u}^{(j)}}]$.
-Note that the unitary corresponding to \erf{H:una:d3s2} requires 4 CNOT gates between the zeroth and second qubits, whereas the other two only need nearest-neighbor qubit coupling.
-For high-dimensional systems, the required long-range interaction is hard to empirically achieve either due to the physical layout or noise level.
+Although we use the CNOT count as a simple comparative measure across encodings, note that the unitary corresponding to \erf{H:una:d3s2} requires 4 of these gates between the zeroth and second qubits, whereas the other two only need nearest-neighbor qubit coupling.
+For high-dimensional systems, realizing the required long-range interaction can be empirically challenging either due to the physical layout or noise level.
+Other than qubit connectivity, there are factors such as native gate set and multiqubit operations, synthesis strategy, and initial qubit placement (network topology) that can affect this metric.

 Table \ref{tbl:cnot:d3} summarizes the number of CNOT gates required for each mapping and corresponding mixing Hamiltonians.
 It is worth noting that there is a $p$-fold increase in the number of required CNOT gates for implementing $p$ rounds of QAOA.
 For the simple scenario we analyzed above, one might argue that due to the small size of the illegitimate subspace it makes sense to employ the standard mixing Hamiltonian $\sum_j X_j$ and penalize the cost function to avoid that subspace.
 For the symmetric encoding we already know this strategy is effective without resorting to penalizing the cost function (evolution is within the solution subspace).
 However, for this mapping the Bell measurements are needed after applying $p$ layers of the QAOA to calculate expectation values and/or to obtain measurement statistics.
-For unary encoding the idea of searching the full Hilbert space may reduce the computational cost even more given that the proposed mixing Hamiltonians require a few times mayn more CNOT gates (this figure is an order of magnitude when compared to the optimal symmetric case).
+For unary encoding the idea of searching the full Hilbert space may reduce the computational cost even more given that the proposed mixing Hamiltonians require several times more CNOT gates (this figure is an order of magnitude when compared to the optimal symmetric case).